ray155093/azure-docs.zh-tw/articles/storsimple/storsimple-ova-change-device-admin-password.md

 <properties
-   pageTitle="變更 StorSimple 虛擬裝置系統管理員密碼 | Microsoft Azure"
-   description="描述如何使用 Azure 傳統入口網站或 StorSimple Virtual Array 的 Web UI 來變更裝置系統管理員密碼。" services="storsimple" documentationCenter="NA" authors="alkohli"
+   pageTitle="Change the StorSimple virtual device admin password | Microsoft Azure" description="Describes how to use either the Azure classic portal or the StorSimple Virtual Array web UI to change the device administrator password." services="storsimple" documentationCenter="NA" authors="alkohli"